Battles Without Honor and Humanity (film): Plot

-Hirono is then paroled due to a commutation of sentence and learns about the strife in the Yamamori Family.
-When Yamamori asks him to kill Sakai, he instead asks Sakai to make peace with Yamamori.
-Instead, Sakai forces Yamamori to retire, crowns himself the family's new patriarch, forms an investment company with Yamamori's money, and starts negotiating with the Kaito Family.
+Instead, Sakai confronts Yamamori and threatens to kill him if he does not announce his retirement, which he does.
+Sakai forms an investment company with Yamamori's money and begins negotiating with the Kaito Family.
 When Makihara informs Sakai that Yano is making a secret trip to persuade the Kaito Family to end the negotiations, Sakai has him gunned down when he arrives.
-Makihara then contacts Hirono to join him on the supposedly retired Yamamori's side; however, Hirono refuses and instead announces he is breaking off his pledge to Yamamori and leaving his family.
-He goes to see Sakai and the two men vow to kill each other.
-Sakai allows Hirono to leave peacefully, but is then murdered by Makihara's hitmen.
-At Sakai's funeral, which has Makihara and Yamamori in attendance, Hirono arrives with a gun, shoots up the funeral display, and threatens Yamamori before leaving.
+Makihara then contacts Hirono to join him on the supposedly retired Yamamori's side; however, Hirono refuses and instead announces he is breaking off his pledge to Yamamori and leaving his family, saying that he is just as bad as Sakai.
+Before leaving, they tell him where Sakai is, prompting Hirono to ask if they were the ones who originally betrayed Wakasugi.
+Yamamori brushes it off and says to forget about the past.